bbc/a11y-tests-web/README.md

 A11Y_CONFIG=iplayer-web/all npm run start:lighthouse:junit-headless
 ```

-### Run Google Lighthouse with custom configs, e.g. simorgh/simorgh
+### Run Google Lighthouse with custom categories, e.g. simorgh/simorgh

+By default, `a11y-tests-web` will only run the `Accessibility` Lighthouse category.
+It can be configured to run the other Lighthouse categories: `Progressive Web App`, `SEO`, and `Best Practice` (`Performance` is currently unavailable) tests.

-Lighthouse can be configured to run Progressive Web App, SEO, and Best Practice tests.
-See the config file in `config/simorgh/simorgh.js`. `a11y-tests-web` will generate a summary report in JSON, saved to `a11y-tests-web/lighthouse-report.json`.
-An OUTPUT_JSON path can also be specified.
+To test these other Lighthouse categories, add a `lighthouseCategories` array to the config.
+See the config file in `config/simorgh/simorgh.js` for an example setup.

+`a11y-tests-web` will generate a summary report of the lighthouse results in JSON, saved to `a11y-tests-web/lighthouse-report.json`.
+You can pass an `OUTPUT_JSON` environment variable to vary the output location of the JSON file.
+This a path relative to where the `a11y-tests-web` code files live.

-Run lighthouse tests and save to OUTPUT_JSON path
+To lun lighthouse tests and save to `OUTPUT_JSON` path:

 ```
 A11Y_CONFIG=simorgh/simorgh OUTPUT_JSON='/../lighthouse-report.json' npm run start:lighthouse:junit
 ```

 ## Running on Jenkins

 If you'd like to run this on your Jenkins server, ensure your Jenkins meets the requirements above and has a [JUnit plugin](https://plugins.jenkins.io/junit) installed and then:

 - Create a Jenkins job
 - Add this repo to the Jenkins job
 - Get the job to run `npm i --production`